C--Pre-Sol Notice for AE Multiple Award Contract

 Description

-The Bureau of Reclamation (BOR) is issuing a Pre-Solicitation Notice for an Architect-Engineer Multiple Award Contract (AE-MAC) aimed at acquiring engineering services under NAICS code 541330.
-Interested firms are required to demonstrate their qualifications and relevant experience in various disciplines, including geotechnical services, civil engineering, infrastructure services, and dam safety, while also providing their SAM Unique Entity Identification Number.
-The BOR plans to award three to five Indefinite Delivery Indefinite Quantity (IDIQ) contracts, with a total cap of $50 million over five years, and firms must express their interest by March 7, 2025, as further instructions will be provided in a subsequent notice around March 11, 2025.
-For inquiries, interested parties can contact Megan Swift at mswift@usbr.gov or by phone at 303-445-2722.
+The Bureau of Reclamation (BOR) is issuing a Pre-Solicitation Notice for an Architect-Engineer Multiple Award Contract (AE-MAC) aimed at conducting market research to inform its acquisition strategy for engineering services.
+Interested firms are required to demonstrate their qualifications and relevant experience in various disciplines, including geotechnical services, civil engineering, and dam safety, under the NAICS code 541330, which has a small business size standard of $25.5 million.
+This initiative is crucial for ensuring the BOR can effectively manage and execute engineering projects across the continental United States, with the intention to award three to five Indefinite Delivery Indefinite Quantity (IDIQ) contracts totaling no more than $50 million over a five-year period.
+Firms must submit their interest and qualifications by April 7, 2025, to Megan Swift at mswift@usbr.gov, as further instructions will be provided in a formal solicitation expected to be released around March 11, 2025.

 Point(s) of Contact